iamqaasim/alx-files_manager/README.md

 # File Upload Platform

 This project is a back-end platform for file uploads and management.
-It covers various backend technologies such as authentication, NodeJS, MongoDB, Redis, pagination, and background processing.
+It covers various backend technologies such as authentication, ExpressJS, MongoDB, Redis, pagination, and background processing.
 By the end of this project, you'll be able to build a file upload service and understand how to integrate these technologies into a fully functioning platform.

 ## Features